mstudio45/digmacro/TO-DO.md

 - [ ] Config presets (allows you to setup multiple config files)
 - [ ] Adaptive dirt bar recognition (special effects, low saturation etc etc)
 - [ ] Monitor Selection UI
+- [ ] Improve "risk_spin" macro (maybe make it work on Linux and macOS)

 ---

 ### 🚩 Known Issues
 - [ ] Macro struggles on Intel CPUs and on certain macOS devices
-- [ ] macOS isn't overlaying over the screen if Roblox is in fullscreen mode
+- [ ] Region Selector isn't overlaying over the screen if Roblox is in fullscreen mode (macOS)